PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

 To enable the exec plugin to obtain cluster-specific information, set `provideClusterInfo` on the `user.exec` field in the [kubeconfig](/docs/concepts/configuration/organize-cluster-access-kubeconfig/).
-The plugin will then be supplied this cluster-specific information in the `KUBERNETES_EXEC_INFO` environment variable.
+The plugin will then be supplied this cluster-specific information in the `PlaidCloud_EXEC_INFO` environment variable.
 Information from this environment variable can be used to perform cluster-specific credential acquisition logic.
 The following `ExecCredential` manifest describes a cluster information sample.